 Role Call: Laura Hollingsworth as Marg Livingstone — Information Provider (female)

 Related post: Pitfalls and fantasies in ‘The Pit’

 Details: Dir.
 Neil LaBute.
 Perf.
 Gwyneth Paltrow, Aaron Eckhart, Jeremy Northam, Jennifer Ehle.
 Warner Bros., 2002.
 Based on the novel by A. S. Byatt.

-Synopsis: Two young white literary researchers (Gwyneth Paltrow & Aaron Eckhart) track down the correspondence and relationship between two white Victorian poets (Jeremy Northam & Jennifer Ehle).
-In an early scene, Eckhart checks out a book at the British Museum library and answers questions from a nosy white male librarian.
+Synopsis: Two literary researchers (Gwyneth Paltrow & Aaron Eckhart) track down the correspondence and relationship between two Victorian poets (Jeremy Northam & Jennifer Ehle).
+In an early scene, Eckhart checks out a book at the British Museum library and answers questions from a nosy librarian.

 Role Call: Hugh Simon as Librarian—Information Provider (male)